Fastdruid/ReCDTV/README.md

 Unfortunately as a number of the chips are unique to the CDTV this isn't a project that is of much use *except* to fix a broken CDTV.

-The routing is "kind of" like the original however while I have tried to follow the routing I have focused on functionality over being totally identical.
+The routing is where posible the same as the original however there without removing all the components it would be almost impossible to do.
+Routing is where "kind of" like the original where it can be up to a certain point beyond which I treated it as a new board and just routed it as I would (based on the same rules, top layer horizontal, bottom vertical).

 ## Unobtainium (non Commodore) parts.